-This is an elective literature course.
+This is an elective language arts or literature course.
 Students will read world literature including prose, poetry, drama, essays and a novel.
 Literature will come from many countries such as Italy, Greece, France, Russia, Latin America, and many other areas.
-Students will also share on Cultural Fridays--these days students will bring in information about cultures from around the World.
+Students will also share on Cultural Fridays-these days students will bring in information about cultures from around the World.
 This class's assessments will focus on written work.
 This written work will be focused on reflective and essay writing.
+This class is a great way to learn about other cultures and explore your personal interests and ideas.